kunalrshah/blockchain-developer-bootcamp-final-project/README.md

 # 1. PearlZZ B2B Loyalty Alliances Marketplace
 - (1.1) Onboard a loyalty issuer brand or a business onto PearlZZ allowing them to stake their Loyalty Liability Amount (LLA) from their balancesheet onto PearlZZ
 - (1.2) Each time a new issuer brand/business is onboarded, or each time they stake more Loyalty Liability Amount, PearlZZ will "mint" PRLZ tokens adding to its totalSupply
-- (1.3) For the purposes of this final project, we've assumed an alliance of five issuers for our prototype solution - this may change based on the success/failure of the batch seeding of test data
+- (1.3) For the purposes of this final project, we've assumed an alliance of five issuers for our prototype solution

 # 2. PearlZZ Wallet and PearlZZ Exchange